VictorCallejas/Space_Odyssey/README.md

 #### Architecture

-At the time of designing Hal, we have always kept in mind that it must be capable of being implemented at a **global scale** and **be sustainable in the future**.
+While we were designing Hal, we tried to make him available on a **global scale** and **sustainable in the future**.

 Architecture scheme:

 <img src="https://firebasestorage.googleapis.com/v0/b/hal-kkxfot.appspot.com/o/arquitectura.png?alt=media&token=2ed21ac7-6e87-4f40-8dec-178d59c9b250" width="1000"/>

-The core of the chatbot is in Dialogflow.
-We have chosen this platform for these reasons mainly:
+Dialogflow is the chatbot's core.
+We have chosen this platform for these reasons:
 * Easy deploy on **more than 9 platforms**
 * Support for **multiple languages**
 * Simple integration with other Google services
 * **Effective NPL** (Natural Language Processing) recognition of intents and parameters

-But as we have seen, not everything is question and answer, all the data in real time, updates, deepart... it is thanks to the backend.
+As we have seen, not everything is question and answer.
+All the data in real time, updates, deepart... it is thanks to the backend.

-The fulfillment of the chatbot is the part that is responsible for collecting data in real time, as location of the ISS or access the databases deployed in the new Firebase service, Firestore.
+The chatbot's fulfillment is responsible for collecting data in real time.
+For example, the location of the ISS or the databases deployed in the new Firebase service, Firestore.
 This code is written in Javascript and running on Node js, in several servers offered by Google Compuete Engine that have an elastic load balancer to distribute the requests.
-These servers are in a horizontal **autoscaling** group, this means that automatically, if the number of requests increase it will create automatically new instances to always offer a **quality service without interruptions**.
+These servers are in a horizontal **autoscaling** group.
+This means, if the number of requests increase, it will create automatically new instances to offer a **quality service without interruptions**.
 If the number of requests decreases, so does the number of instances to **save resources** and **infrastructure cost**.

-Also in Google Compute Engine is a single non-scalable instance responsible for the processing of images with Deepart techniques (Deeplearning), for it has an Nvidia Tesla K80 graphics.
+Also in Google Compute Engine is a single non-scalable instance responsible for the processing of images with Deepart techniques (Deeplearning).
+It has an Nvidia Tesla K80 graphics to perform this function.

 #### Future

-As we have seen the architecture allows the application to be prepared for a **global deployment in a sustainable way**.
+As we have seen, the architecture allows the application to be prepared for a **global deployment in a sustainable way**.

 With Dialogflow Hal can understand **multiple languages**.
-Currently implemented in English, it will soon be implemented in Spanish and German and in the future it will be implemented in Chinese and Russian.
+Currently implemented in English, it will soon be implemented in Spanish and German.
+In the future it will be implemented in Chinese and Russian.

-Hal is already available on Telegram, very soon it will be **multi platform**, being available on Facebook messenger, and in the future it will be implemented on Slack, Google assistant, Line, Alexa and Cortana.
+Hal is already available on Telegram, very soon it will be **multi platform**, being available on Facebook messenger.
+In future it will be implemented on Slack, Google assistant, Line, Alexa and Cortana.

-We have disable notifications to make some improves, but in the configuration process your chat_id and preferences are stored in users database so when we activate them soon again, they will be automatically ready for you.
-We are currently developing the API for the deepart feature and we are importing and integrating an astronauts database so soon you can ask for any astronaut in history and get information about him.
+We have disable notifications to improve them, but in the configuration process your chat_id and preferences are stored in users database.
+So when we activate them, they will be automatically ready for you.
+We are currently developing the API for the deepart feature and we are importing and integrating an astronauts database.
+Soon you will be able to ask for any astronaut in history and get information about him.

 We strongly believe in this project because his almost **null infrastructure and maintenance costs**.
-Only developers are needed to develop the new features, and later they are **available globally, for everyone in a sustainable way**.
+When developers create new features, they are **available globally, for everyone in a sustainable way**.

 #### Contact

-Should you have any further questions, do not hesitate contact us:
+If you have any question, you can contact us:

 viccalfu@inf.upv.es          +34 645 56 64 61          www.linkedin.com/in/victor-callejas-fuentes
 juarobgo@etsid.upv.es        +34 618 50 85 70          www.linkedin.com/in/JuanRRoblesGomez